AlexDimofte19/AlexDimofte19/README.md

 - 👋 Hi, I’m @AlexDimofte19
 - 👀 I’m interested in Artificial Intelligence, Philosophy, Physics and science in general.
-- 🌱 I’m currently doing a bachelor's in Artificial Intelligence and side-learning a bit of all of the above occasionally.
+- 🌱 I’m currently doing a Master's in Artificial Intelligence at University of Zurich and side-learning a bit of all of the above occasionally.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 reach me at alexdimofte17@gmail.com